tezos/tezos-mirror/docs/whitedoc/proof_of_stake.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 A delegate can be marked as either active or passive.
 A passive delegate
-cannot be selected for baking or endorsement.
+cannot be selected for baking or endorsing.

 A delegate becomes passive for cycle ``n`` when they fail to create
 any of the blocks or endorsements in the past ``PRESERVED_CYCLES`` = 5